iamraffe/in-house-coding-challenge/README.md

 **In-House Coding Challenge**

 Welcome!
-The purpose of this exercise is to get a feel you coding style and overall approach to development.
+The purpose of this exercise is to get a feel for your coding style and overall approach to development.
 You don't need to finish all the tasks.
 In order to start please clone this repo, once you finish email a .zip file (with everything needed to run your implementation) to hello@weareinhouse.com
 There are several areas we'll be focusing during this challenge:

 1. **D3.JS**